jasonfharris/banksync/README.md

 pip install banksync
 ```

-## Falsh Start
+## Quick Start

-A bank is a collection of repos.
-The collection of repos is specified in a *syncfile*.
-The syncfile typically lives in *syncrepo*.
-So let us demonstrate this with a trivial collection of repos.
-The overall project will be called `animals` and it will contain a repo `repoFish` and a repo `repoBirds`.
-The project can live anywhere but to make the description easy let us put the project in the users root directory.
+A bank is a collection of repos defined in a *syncfile*.
+The syncfile typically resides in a *syncrepo*.
+In this example, we'll use a project called `animals` containing two repos: `repoFish` and `repoBirds`.
+The project can be placed anywhere, but for simplicity, we'll put it in the user's root directory.

-First, to skip to the very end and get a fully cloned and populated collection of repos, clone the demonstration syncrepo for the animals project using eg:
+To quickly clone and populate the example collection of repos, use the following commands:

     cd ~
     bank clone https://github.com/testbank/animalsRepoSync.git animals

-This will git clone the thin syncrepo which records the syncfile, and then populates all of the constituent repos.
-This
+This will git clone the thin syncrepo, which contains the syncfile, and then populate all constituent repos.
+The resulting structure will be:
-yeilds the overall :

     animals
     ├── animalsRepoSync